-To recognize their contributions, a ceremony was held last month to honor two Montford Point Marines with the Congressional Gold Medal.
-The Association posthumously awarded ten gold medals to family members of Montford Pointers.
+To recognize their contributions, a ceremony was held last month to award two Montford Point Marines with a bronze replica of the Congressional Gold Medal.
+The Association also presented ten replica medals to family members of Montford Pointers.
 President of the local Montford Point Chapter Johnny Young Jr. says he hopes to educate young marines on the role Montford Pointers played in paving the way for future black Marines.

 “So this is an opportunity for them to say thank you to those who came before them.
 And it’s an opportunity for us as staff MCOs, different generation than original Montford Pointers to say thank you.
 And at the same time, surprising or not, the Montford Pointers says thank you for recognizing us and our contributions because we thought that you had forgotten about us.”

 One of the young marines who attended the national convention is Gunnery Sergeant Louis Bon-Ami.

 “You can read something in the books, but you actually are surrounded by those individuals who made that history happen.”

 Bon-Ami says he’s inspired by conversations he’s had with some of the Montford Pointers, saying he has a new understanding of the challenges they faced, and a greater appreciation for their ability to persevere.